cldf-datasets/tsezacp/cldf/README.md

 [Example_IDs](http://cldf.clld.org/v1.0/terms.rdf#exampleReference) | list of `string` (separated by ` `) | References [lines.csv::ID](#table-linescsv)

 ## <a name="table-sensescsv"></a>Table [senses.csv](./senses.csv)

+Morpheme senses are aggregated from the glosses used for a morpheme in the glossed texts.

 property | value
  --- | ---